nostra/cloudshell-presentation/README.md

-# dotfiles
+# Cloudshell presentation

-Dotfiles for cloudshall, and companion presentation.
+Dotfiles for cloudshell, and companion presentation.

 Render presentation with: